 Depending on the breed, some dogs require a certain level of exercise.
 Daily walks are a way of fulfilling these requirements while keeping your dog emotionally, mentally and physically stimulated.
 However, if it’s raining, you may be concerned that taking your dog for a walk could have a negative impact on their health and wellbeing.
 And as the UK is prone to extended periods of rainfall, delaying your dog’s walking routine during an especially wet period could go on for any length of time.

 Although you may be concerned that your pooch will become unwell from being walked in the rain, it’s unlikely that a perfectly healthy dog will fall ill from being subjected to wet weather.
 A dog with a thicker coat is even less likely to be affected as it will take longer for the rain to make contact with their skin than that of a short-haired dog.
-As long as you ensure that your dog is dried with a towel and your home is warm once you return from your walk, it shouldn’t have any impact on your dog’s health.
+Just as we'd put a coat on for a rainy walk, you can do the same with your dog and get them their very own rain jacket to help protect them.
+As long as you ensure that your dog is dried with a towel or drying coat and your home is warm once you return from your walk, it shouldn’t have any impact on your dog’s health.

 If it’s spring, the temperature is at a comfortable 15 degrees and it’s only lightly drizzling outside, walking your dog shouldn’t be impacted too much - and your dog may not even see much difference.
 But if it’s winter or autumn, freezing cold and raining cats and dogs, taking extra measures to improve the experience of your furry friend for trips out is likely to be worthwhile consideration.

 Our Pet Expert's Tips For Walking Your Dog In The Rain: